litmuschaos/litmus-e2e/portal-pipeline/TCID-EC2-Portal-GUI-Auth.md

 #### &nbsp;&nbsp;&nbsp;Expected Output

     The user should be prompted with a correct Error message.

 ### Test Case 4:

 #### &nbsp;&nbsp;&nbsp;Details

     Test case to verify Administrator Login with the wrong password.

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

 - Open Litmus-Portal URL in Browser
-- Once UI is accessible, log in with the wrong password.
+- Once the UI is accessible, log in with the wrong password.
 - Verify error message "Wrong Credentials - Try again with correct username or password".

 #### &nbsp;&nbsp;&nbsp;Expected Output

     The user should be prompted with a correct Error message.